orditeck/c9ui/readme.md

 php artisan serve
 ```

 c9ui should now be up and running on [http://localhost:8000](http://localhost:8000).
-I personnally created a vhost with Apache using a subdomain, for example c9ui.mysite.com with an HTTP Basic Auth, pointing to `lumen/public` folder.
+I personally created a vhost with Apache using a subdomain, for example c9ui.mysite.com with an HTTP Basic Auth, pointing to `lumen/public` folder.

 ### Configuration